TLS10GC-IP Core Datasheet

 General Description

 Transport Layer Security (TLS) is a cryptographic protocol that provides a secure connection between a client and a server over the network.
-TLS is widely used in secure web browsing, email, file transferring, voice-over-IP, etc.
+It is widely used in secure web browsing, email, file transferring, voice-over-IP, etc.

 Before transferring payload with TLS protocol, the handshake process is established to exchange and generate keys for encryption/decryption payload to provide privacy (confidentiality).
 TLS Client also verifies server’s signature and certificate to provide authenticity.

-TLS 1.3 Client 10Gbps IP Core (TLS10GC-IP) is designed to handle TLS 1.3 handshake for client, encrypt payload before sending over the network, and decrypt application data.
-After the TCP connection is established by TCP/IP offload engine, TLS handshake process is started.
-After finishing the handshake, user can write plain TxData to UserTxBuffer or read plain RxData from UserRxBuffer with a circular buffer concept.
+Once the TCP connection is established by TCP/IP offload engine, the TLS handshake begins.
+After the handshake is complete, users can write plaintext TxData to UserTxBuffer or read plaintext RxData from UserRxBuffer with a circular buffer concept.

 Transport Layer Security Protocol Version 1.3 and some technical terms, used in this document, are defined following RFC8446 standard.
-For more information about TLS1.3 standard, please refer the following the link. https://datatracker.ietf.org/doc/html/rfc8446
+For more information about TLS1.3 standard, please refer the following the link. https://datatracker.ietf.org/doc/html/rfc8446.

 Functional Description